Schedule of Events

 Add session to My Planner

-Introduction to the Mechanical Engineering major, including live Q&A.
+Introduction to the mechanical engineering major including live Q&A.

 Exercise and Nutritional Sciences Panel